 Before applying, please review the grant handbook, as it contains important information for applicants and recipients.

-Prospective applicants should create an account in the Foundation’s grant management portal and then follow the Film Grant application instructions.
-The 2022 submission cycle will open early April 2021 with a closing deadline of May 31, 2021.
-The Selection Committee will only consider complete proposals; the online application form and all documents noted below must therefore be uploaded and submitted in the portal no later than May 31, 2022.
+The 2024 arts and culture grant submission cycle, which includes Film Grants, will open early April 2024 with a closing deadline of June 1, 2024.
+Prospective applicants should create an account in the Foundation’s grant management portal and follow the Film Grant application instructions once submissions open.
+The online application form and all documents noted below must be uploaded and submitted in the grant management portal no later than June 1, 2024 to be considered.
 Materials may be submitted in Arabic or English:

-- Detailed budget detailing all expected costs and a list of facilities, special equipment, or other resources necessary for making the documentary.
-If other individuals, organizations, or sponsors are also providing financial or in-kind support (e.g. expertise, use of equipment) it should be noted.
-The Al Qasimi Foundation’s financial contribution should not exceed 25,000 AED;
+- Completed Film Grant Budget Template detailing all expected costs and a list of facilities, special equipment, or other resources necessary for making the proposed film.
+It should be noted if other individuals, organizations, or sponsors are also providing financial or in-kind support (e.g., expertise, use of equipment).
+The Al Qasimi Foundation’s financial contribution should not exceed 25,000 AED

 - One sample of the director’s latest film on DVD (if this is the first film, submit samples of recent media projects).

 The Selection Committee will review all complete proposals and identify finalists to invite for an interview.
-The interviews may take place in-person or via Skype.
-Once all interviews are complete the Selection Committee will make a final recommendation and choose the Film Grant recipient for the year.
+The interviews may take place in-person or online via platforms like Zoom or Microsoft Teams.
+Once all interviews are complete the Selection Committee will make a final recommendation and choose the Film Grant recipients for the year.
 Applicants can generally expect to receive a formal decision on the status of their proposal within 6-8 weeks of the annual submission deadline.

 Grant funds may be used for production-related activities only.
 Anticipated expenses should be detailed in the proposed budget during the grant application process.
 Examples of acceptable production-related expenses include: